(modified and accepted in Madrid, Spain, September 8th, 2022)

 - The attested minutes shall be kept for 5 years.

-- The Executive Committee shall be convened as required but at least every two years.
+- The Board shall be convened as required but at least at every World Buiatrics Congress.

-- The President may convene the Executive Committee at any time.
-The President, through the Secretary General, convenes the Executive Committee in writing, publishing the agenda at least thirty days before the date of the Executive Committee meeting.
-An Executive Committee meeting can be held without a written invitation, if all the members of the committee are present.
+- The President may convene the Board at any time.
+The President, through the Secretary General, convenes the Board in writing, publishing the agenda at least thirty days before the date of the Board meeting.
+A Board meeting can be held without a written invitation, if all the members of the committee are present.

-- The Executive Committee is capable of making decisions if the majority of the members are present.
+- The Board is capable of making decisions if the majority of the members are present.
 Resolutions are passed by simple majority.

-- The Executive Committee will be required to meet at each of the WAB congresses.
+- The Board will be required to meet at each WAB congress.

-- The Executive Committee is authorized to make a decision on issues concerning the activity of the WAB, except issues mentioned in Point (2) of Paragraph 8.9.
-Among other responsibilities, the Executive Committee;
+- The Board is authorized to make a decision on issues concerning the activity of the WAB, except issues mentioned in clause 2 of paragraph 9.
+Among other responsibilities, the Board:

 - determines the venue of the World Buiatrics Congresses and elects the Congress Organiser at least 4 years in advance.
-The Congress Organiser shall become an Observer Member of the Executive Committee.
-Local Congress Organisers shall take full responsibility for organising the Biennial World Buiatrics Congress and ensuring full financial viability.
+Local Congress Organisers shall take full responsibility for organising the World Buiatrics Congress and ensuring full financial viability.
 Lecturers get no fee for their papers but expenses may be paid at the discretion of the Organising Committee;

 - supervises the execution of resolutions passed by the General Assembly;